 Investing your money is one of the best ways to save for retirement and build future wealth, and a robo-advisor like Betterment makes it easy for investors to put their money in personalized portfolios.
 These portfolios are built with your risk and goals in mind, so you have the best asset allocation for future performance.

-In this Betterment review for 2019, you’re going to learn what makes Betterment stand out in a growing crowd of Robo-advisors, and why investing through Betterment might be the right move for your money in 2019 and beyond.
+In this Betterment review for 2020, you’re going to learn what makes Betterment stand out in a growing crowd of robo-advisors, and why investing through Betterment might be the right move for your money in 2020 and beyond.